 I would like to mark this section as done.
 Yes

 USJ’s Pharm.D. program takes an experiential education approach.
-During the program of study, you can dive head-first into clinical practice in a community or institutional pharmacy to obtain hands-on experience.
-You can apply theoretical knowledge to a real-world setting and receive guidance from professional supervisors.
-Emphasizing real-world application, our program prepares you to sit for the North American Pharmacist Licensure Examination® (NAPLEX) exam and pursue careers in clinical research, medical sales, pharmacology, product/process development, and beyond.
+Students will dive head-first into clinical practice in a community or institutional pharmacy to obtain hands-on experience.
+Students apply theoretical knowledge to a real-world setting and receive guidance from professional supervisors.
+Emphasizing real-world application, our program prepares students to sit for the North American Pharmacist Licensure Examination® (NAPLEX) exam and pursue careers in clinical research, medical sales, pharmacology, product/process development, and beyond.

 The Doctor of Pharmacy program maintains a low student-to-faculty ratio to ensure students have the attention that they deserve.
 As a Pharm.D. student, you have the opportunity to build mentoring relationships with USJ’s faculty and receive personal guidance from them.
-With an engaging learning environment, you can also collaborate with your peers and expand your professional network.
-USJ students are encouraged to serve the community and each Pharm.D. student completes at least 20 hours of health-related community service annually.
+With an engaging learning environment, students can also collaborate with peers and expand their professional network.
+USJ students are encouraged to serve the community and each Pharm.D. student completes at least 20 hours of community service annually.

 The 3-calendar year Pharm.D. program is designed with two interwoven and complementary components: didactic and experiential, with the experiential learning component occurring throughout the entire curriculum.
-Students progress through the program in cohorts, using a modified block schedule (studying one course at a time) and mastering the subject material before moving to the next course.
+Students progress through the program in cohorts, using a modified block schedule (studying a few courses at a time) and mastering the subject material before moving to the next set of courses.
 This approach has a proven record of increasing students’ ability to master the didactic material and provides students with a rich experiential education.

 Program Description Video: